Steve Jobs – iAmGrateful, I think we all can say that.

 My younger brother died in 1997 after being electrocuted while building a home for his mother.
-A young man who sacrificed his life, the pursuit of his own dreams, to create a good memory for his mother, a woman who suffered at the physical hands of a cowardly husband.
+A young man who sacrificed his life, the pursuit of his own dreams, to create a good memory for his mother.
+Our mother, who occasionally suffered at the physical hands of a cowardly husband.

 He was passionate about a dream to make another person’s life better.
 Selflessly focused on and driven by another person’s happiness.
 That is a rare individual, I think we all can agree.
 Since that day, I have not been so moved by the passing of another on this earth, until I heard of Steve Jobs passing yesterday.
 I was deeply saddened knowing that the good do most certainly die young.

 He will truly be missed – thank you Steve for changing my life.
 It can be summed up in one word that spell check does not like, but should learn: